A Dynamical Theory of the Electromagnetic Field

 "A Dynamical Theory of the Electromagnetic Field" is a paper by James Clerk Maxwell on electromagnetism, published in 1865.
+Physicist Freeman Dyson called the publishing of the paper the "most important event of the nineteenth century in the history of the physical sciences".

-In the paper, Maxwell derives an electromagnetic wave equation with a velocity for light in close agreement with measurements made by experiment, and deduces that light is an electromagnetic wave.
+The paper was key in establishing the classical theory of electromagnetism.
+Maxwell derives an electromagnetic wave equation with a velocity for light in close agreement with measurements made by experiment, and also deduces that light is an electromagnetic wave.

 Publication

-Following standard procedure for the time, the paper was first read to the Royal Society on 8 December 1864, having been sent by Maxwell to the Society on 27 October.
+Following standard procedure for the time, the paper was first read to the Royal Society on 8 December 1864, having been sent by Maxwell to the society on 27 October.
 It then underwent peer review, being sent to William Thomson (later Lord Kelvin) on 24 December 1864.
-It was then sent to George Gabriel Stokes, the Society's Physical Sciences Secretary, on 23 March 1865.
-It was approved for publication in the Philosophical Transactions of the Royal Society on 15 June 1865, by the Committee of Papers (essentially the Society's governing Council) and sent to the printer the following day (16 June).
-During this period, Philosophical Transactions was only published as a bound volume once a year, and would have been prepared for the Society's Anniversary day on 30 November (the exact date is not recorded).
+It was then sent to George Gabriel Stokes, the Society's physical sciences secretary, on 23 March 1865.
+It was approved for publication in the Philosophical Transactions of the Royal Society on 15 June 1865, by the Committee of Papers (essentially the society's governing council) and sent to the printer the following day (16 June).
+During this period, Philosophical Transactions was only published as a bound volume once a year, and would have been prepared for the society's anniversary day on 30 November (the exact date is not recorded).
 However, the printer would have prepared and delivered to Maxwell offprints, for the author to distribute as he wished, soon after 16 June.

 Maxwell's original equations

-In part III of the paper, which is entitled "General Equations of the Electromagnetic Field", Maxwell formulated twenty equations which were to become known as Maxwell's equations, until this term became applied instead to a vectorized set of four equations selected in 1884, which had all appeared in "On Physical Lines of Force".
+In part III of the paper, which is entitled "General Equations of the Electromagnetic Field", Maxwell formulated twenty equations which were to become known as Maxwell's equations, until this term became applied instead to a vectorized set of four equations selected in 1884, which had all appeared in his 1861 paper "On Physical Lines of Force".

 Heaviside's versions of Maxwell's equations are distinct by virtue of the fact that they are written in modern vector notation.
-They actually only contain one of the original eight—equation "G" (Gauss's Law).
+They actually only contain one of the original eight—equation "G" (Gauss's law).
 Another of Heaviside's four equations is an amalgamation of Maxwell's law of total currents (equation "A") with Ampère's circuital law (equation "C").
 This amalgamation, which Maxwell himself had actually originally made at equation (112) in "On Physical Lines of Force", is the one that modifies Ampère's Circuital Law to include Maxwell's displacement current.

 Heaviside's equations

 Eighteen of Maxwell's twenty original equations can be vectorized into six equations, labeled (A) to (F) below, each of which represents a group of three original equations in component form.
 The 19th and 20th of Maxwell's component equations appear as (G) and (H) below, making a total of eight vector equations.
-These are listed below in Maxwell's original order, designated by the letters that Maxwell assigned to them in his 1864 paper.
+These are listed below in Maxwell's original order, designated by the letters that Maxwell assigned to them in his 1865 paper.